 4-6 Months

-At this point, you should hopefully have your flights, at least if you are visiting in the Christmas season.
-If you are visiting during the low tourism months like May, June, September – November, you can wait a bit and keep checking prices.
+At this point, you should have your flights, especially if you are visiting in the Christmas season or the spring break/Holy Week time.
+If you are visiting during the low tourism months like May, June, September – November, you can wait a bit and keep checking prices if you want to get a last minute deal or just aren’t really sure of your time off yet.

 If you are visiting during peak season, I also recommend to start looking for accommodation.
 Hotels during Christmas and New Years go fast and they are much more expensive.
 Some boutique hotels get booked out a year in advance during Christmas!

-Secondly, you should start booking your car rentals if you are visiting end of June, July, August and December -through April.
-These are high tourism months.
+Secondly, you should start booking your car rentals if you are visiting end of June, July and December through April.
+These are high tourism months, especially February and March.
 If you book last minute, usually all that is left are expensive premium cars.
 If you are visiting during Christmas/New Years, you need to book at least 3-4 months in advance.

-Furthermore, we don’t recommend booking upon arrival as that usually is more expensive.
+Furthermore, we don’t recommend booking upon arrival as that usually is more expensive and you won’t be able to comparison shop and do research on insurances and taxes.

 Here are articles on renting a car that will help